 If you read the two previous blog entries, you could scoff, "You've made it, so you can talk that way."

-Yes, I am a successful author, and I've now made a living from it for thirty years.
+Yes, I am a successful author, and I've now made a living from it for more than thirty years.
 But that's still not how I define success.
 To people like my unnamed friend, success shows itself in the external world—accomplishing certain things.

 I know several authors who earn a living—and some gross far more than I ever will—but they're no more contented than I am.
 And some lead miserable lives, constantly trying to bump their sales record or hit the New York Times' best-seller list with each project.